brianreumere/gandi-automatic-dns/README.md

 Prerequisites
 =============

+For Gandi's LiveDNS platform, you must generate a personal access token (PAT) to authenticate.
+[API keys are deprecated](https://api.gandi.net/docs/changelog/).
+Generate a PAT by selecting your organization from the [Organizations panel](https://admin.gandi.net/organizations/) and clicking the button to create a token in the Personal Access Token (PAT) section.
+You should restrict the token to the domain name that you plan on updating with `gad`, and only select the `See and renew domain names` and `Manage domain name technical configurations` permissions.

-If you are on Gandi's legacy DNS platform, your domain needs to be using a zone that you are allowed to edit.
+[If you are on Gandi's legacy platform, request an API key here](https://www.gandi.net/admin/apixml/).
+Your domain also needs to be using a zone that you are allowed to edit.
 The default Gandi zone does not allow editing, so you must create a copy.
 [There are instructions on Gandi's wiki to create an editable zone](http://wiki.gandi.net/en/dns/zone/edit).
 You only need to perform the first two steps.
 [There is a FAQ regarding this here](http://wiki.gandi.net/en/dns/faq#cannot_change_zone_file).

-If you are on Gandi's newer v5/LiveDNS platform, you do not need to perform these steps.

-[For Gandi's legacy platform, request an API key here](https://www.gandi.net/admin/apixml/).
-For the new LiveDNS platform, [API keys are deprecated](https://api.gandi.net/docs/changelog/) in favor of personal access tokens (PATs).
-Generate a PAT by selecting your organization from the [Organizations panel](https://admin.gandi.net/organizations/) and clicking the button to create a token in the Personal Access Token (PAT) section.
-You should restrict the token to the domain name that you plan on updating with `gad`, and only select the `See and renew domain names` and `Manage domain name technical configurations` permissions.

 Requirements
 ============